SS Gothic (1947): Construction and commercial service

 The quartet joined the much larger on the UK to New Zealand service.
 Each ship was around and accommodated 85 first class passengers.
 Each had 6 large holds, with space for 668000 cuft of cargo, of which 510000 cuft was for refrigerated goods.

 In 1969 she was sold to China Steel Corp and arrived at Kaohsiung for demolition on 13 August that year.

 Royal yacht

 In 1952, Gothic was sent to Cammell Laird shipyards to be refitted to become the royal yacht for a tour of Australia and New Zealand.
 Although the tour was cancelled due to the death of King George VI, considerable work had already been completed and she returned in 1953 to complete the refit, which included a white-painted hull.
 In 1954 the Queen's visit to Australia occurred and Gothic was used for the visit.
-The Australian Government film The Queen in Australia 1954 featured the ship in Sydney on arrival and Fremantle on departure three months later.
-This visit was part of Queen Elizabeth II's coronation world tour in 1954.
+The Australian Government film The Queen in Australia 1954 featured the ship in Sydney on arrival and in Fremantle on departure three months later.
+This visit was part of Queen Elizabeth II's world tour of the Commonwealth in 1953-1954.